Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Good Layout](assets/images/readme-images/instructions3.png)

-I also find the way to incoporate into the custom print function some coloring doing as the following :
+So, I had to find the way to incoporate into the custom print function some coloring doing as the following :

 ![Adding coloring](assets/images/readme-images/addingcolor1.png)